skroutz/css-style-guide/README.md

 > The point is that you want to have a system that is responsive.<br/>
 > -- Bill Joy

 Media queries are an approach to managing state change.
-A media query, ~~depending on the file size, can be defined as a separate partial file, or~~ it can be defined within a @media block within a specific style sheet (at the bottom).
+A media query, should be defined within a @media block within a specific style sheet (at the bottom).

-~~The intent is to keep the styles that pertain to a specific layout or module with the rest of these.~~ We declare 2 redlines for three versions in our websites, 640px and 960px:
+The intent is to keep the styles that pertain to a specific layout or module in a logically grouped way.
+We declare 2 redlines for three versions in our websites, 640px and 960px:

 * Viewport < 640px (Mobile version).
 * 641px < Viewport < 960px (Tablet version).
 * 961px < Viewport (Desktop version).

-Media Queries suffixes we use, are the following:
+Media queries suffixes we use, are the following:

 * _tablet.scss (Tablet version).
 * _mobile.scss (Mobile version).

+We also use media queries to distinguish between [HiDPI displays](http://en.wikipedia.org/wiki/Retina_Display) (aka.
+Retina displays) and normal displays:

+* _retina.scss (Retina version).

 ## Declaration Order